y-azvd/ComplexNumber/README.md

 # ComplexNumber
-Implementation of a complex number class
+Implementation of a complex number class.

 ## For the future
-Implement a graphics tool for vizualization
+Implement a graphics tool for visualization.